hangoutsbot/hangoutsbot/README.md

 Please see the wiki for the **[list of plugins] (https://github.com/nylonee/hangupsbot/wiki/Plugin-List)** to find out more about each plugin and their usage.

+# Updating

+* Navigate to the bot directory (eg. `cd ~/hangupsbot`)
+* Change to the latest stable branch using `git checkout master`.
+If you're feeling adventurous, switch to the unstable but bleeding edge branch using `git checkout staging`.
+* `git pull` to pull the latest version of hangupsbot
+* Restart the bot

 # Debugging